FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn max_depositable(receiver: Identity, underlying_asset: AssetId, vault_sub_id: SubId) -> Option<u64>`

 This is a helper function for getting the maximum amount of assets that can be deposited.
-It takes the hypothetical `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` of the sub vault as an arguments and returns the maximum amount of assets that can be deposited into the contract, for the given asset.
+It takes the hypothetical `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` SubId of the sub vault as an arguments and returns the maximum amount of assets that can be deposited into the contract, for the given asset.

-- This function MUST return the maximum amount of assets that can be deposited into the contract, for the given asset, if the given vault exists.
+- This function MUST return the maximum amount of assets that can be deposited into the contract, for the given `underlying_asset`, if the given `vault_sub_id` vault exists.
-- This function MUST return an `Some(amount)` if the given vault exists.
+- This function MUST return an `Some(amount)` if the given `vault_sub_id` vault exists.
-- This function MUST return an `None` if the given vault does not exist.
+- This function MUST return an `None` if the given `vault_sub_id` vault does not exist.
 - This function MUST account for both global and user specific limits.
 For example: if deposits are disabled, even temporarily, MUST return 0.

 ### `fn max_withdrawable(receiver: Identity, underlying_asset: AssetId, vault_sub_id: SubId) -> Option<u64>`

 This is a helper function for getting maximum withdrawable.
-It takes the hypothetical `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.
+It takes the hypothetical `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` SubId of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.

-- This function MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset, if the given vault exists.
+- This function MUST return the maximum amount of assets that can be withdrawn from the contract, for the given `underlying_asset`, if the given `vault_sub_id` vault exists.
-- This function MUST return an `Some(amount)` if the given vault exists.
+- This function MUST return an `Some(amount)` if the given `vault_sub_id` vault exists.
-- This function MUST return an `None` if the given vault does not exist.
+- This function MUST return an `None` if the given `vault_sub_id` vault does not exist.
 - This function MUST account for global limits.
 For example: if withdrawals are disabled, even temporarily, MUST return 0.

 ## Required logs

-The following logs MUST be emitted at the specified occasions
+The following logs MUST be emitted at the specified occasions.

 ### `Deposit`